OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 U2F augments password-based authentication using a hardware token (typically USB) that stores cryptographic authentication keys and uses them for signing.
 The user can use the same token as a second factor for multiple applications.
 U2F works with web applications.
 It provides **protection against phishing** by using the URL of the website to lookup the stored authentication key.

+## Autonomous TOTP

+The Time-based One-Time Password algorithm (TOTP) is an extension of the HMAC-based One-time Password algorithm (HOTP) generating a one-time password by instead taking uniqueness from the current time.
+It has been adopted as Internet Engineering Task Force[1] standard RFC 6238, is the cornerstone of Initiative For Open Authentication (OATH), and is used in a number of [two-factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) systems.

+A server is needed to generating token for TOTP Value, the client must have same logic with their authentication server, so *authorized client* should be always send a valid TOTP Value

+Autonomous TOTP must meet several requirements, namely:

+1. token are created by machine dynamically (autonomously), otherwise you need to store primary token safely
+2. connection with low latency is needed
+3. secure connection is forced to transfer the token
+4. do not ever only use token that are transferred to generate a valid TOTP Value, developer must be generate a new token based on transferred token

+Autonomous TOTP makes request replication is more harder for hacker, even though the hacker gets a token to create a TOTP Value, he may not be able to generate a valid TOTP Value.

 # Session Management General Guidelines

 Session management is directly related to authentication.
 The **Session Management General Guidelines** previously available on this OWASP Authentication Cheat Sheet have been integrated into the [Session Management Cheat Sheet](Session_Management_Cheat_Sheet.md).